mkorobeinikov/AWS_terraform_ansible_single_vyos_instance/README.md

 mykey.pem you have to get using step 1.2
 # Start
-4.1 Type the commands on you Terrafom instance:
+4.1 Type the commands on your Terrafom instance:

    #cd /your folder